delfanbaum/atom-editor-tools/README.md

 # Atom Tools for Editors

 Toolset to assist in the editing and creation of text documents in [Atom](https://atom.io/).
-Current targets include:
+Current grammars include:

 - Asciidoc
 - HTMLBook